Collaborative Divorce Law Attorneys in Somerset County

 - Focuses on the future and the parties’ ultimate goals for themselves and their families

-- Allows parties self-determination in making decisions in their children’s best interests, rather than relying on a judge to make those determinations
+- Grants parties self-determination in making decisions in their children’s best interests, rather than relying on a judge to make those determinations

 Our family lawyers help clients minimize the expense, trauma, delay, and controversy of divorce litigation.
-We help clients achieve unique solutions in an effective, professional, private, and dignified manner.
+We strive to achieve unique solutions in an effective, professional, private, and dignified manner.

-Amy Zylman Shimalla and Amy Wechsler train other lawyers and other professionals in the collaborative divoce process.
+Attorneys Amy Zylman Shimalla and Amy Wechsler train other lawyers and other professionals in the collaborative divorce process.